Thonakal Gopi

-Thonakal Gopi aka Thanackal Gopi (born 24 May 1988) is an Indian athlete who has qualified to represent India at the 2016 Summer Olympics in the marathon event.
+Thonakal Gopi (born 24 May 1988), also known as Thanackal Gopi, is an Indian athlete who has qualified to represent India at the 2016 Summer Olympics in the marathon event.
 He is also in the Indian Army.
-He is the first and so far the only Indian athlete to win gold medal in Asian Marathon Championship.
+He is the first and so far the only Indian athlete to win a gold medal in the Asian Marathon Championship.

 Career

 At age 21, he joined as a general recruit, starting as a Hawildar at the Army Artillery Center in Hyderabad and completed the 9 month mandatory Army training.

 Typically a 10,000m athlete, he was designated to keep Nitendra Rawat on track for the first 30 km so that Rawat may qualify for the Olympics with a timing of 02:15 at the 2016 Mumbai marathon.
 However, Gopi found the distance comfortable and kept going to complete as the 2nd Indian (11th overall, right behind Rawat).
 He says he never felt the anticipated fatigue of the last 5 km, even though he was bracing his body for it.
 His VO2 Max is around 84 (ml of Oxygen used in 1 min per kg of bodyweight, comparable to Lance Armstrong), with a resting heart rate of around 45bpm.

 In addition to winning the 2014 Gold Medal in the 10,000 meter National Open Athletics and the 2016 Gold Medal in the South Asian Games with a new Games Record, Gopi represented India in the 2016 Asian Cross Country Championships.
 He represented India at the 2016 Summer Olympics, qualifying with a Marathon time of 02:16:15 in the 2016 Mumbai Marathon along with two other Indian marathoner men, Kheta Ram and Nitendra Singh Rawat.